It’s true that school is great for teaching gerunds, nouns and clauses.

 Couplets, sonnets, iambs–their knowledge served me well.

-Chaucer took me to Canterbury.
-Dante?
-Straight to Hell.
+Chaucer taught me how to travel, Dante?– to avoid Hell.

 But where I really found a classroom that appealed to me